 The 14th Connecticut Volunteer Infantry Regiment lost 17 officers and 188 enlisted men killed and mortally wounded and 1 officer and 191 enlisted men by disease during the Civil War.
 The 14th sustained the largest percentage of loss of any regiment from Connecticut.

-The regiment is honored by a monument at Gettysburg and another at Antietam.
-From the Gettysburg monument: “Lost in killed and died in the service, 366; in wounded and disabled many hundreds.
+“Lost in killed and died in the service, 366; in wounded and disabled many hundreds.
 Original muster 1015; recruits 697, final muster of original members, present and absent, 234”

 |Organized at Camp Foote near Hartford|

 |August 23||Mustered in under the command of Colonel Dwight Morris|

 |August 25||Left State for Washington, D.C. and camp at Arlington, Va.|